BICCN/cell-locator/Documentation/AnnotationFileFormat.md

 # Disclaimer

 The Cell Locator annotation format is non-standard and exists purely as an implementation detail.
-While strucural changes will be documented below, the file organization may change from version to version without notice.
+While structural changes will be documented below, the file organization may change from version to version without notice.

 We mean it.